 Moving to music is one of the oldest forms of expression.
 Whether you enjoy ballroom or hip-hop, dancing offers far-reaching benefits that include weight loss, muscle toning, improved cognitive skills and stress reduction.
 There is a lot to recommend aerobic dance as an exercise, but it may not be appropriate for everyone, especially those with joint pain or injuries.

 Video of the Day

-Dance aerobics is generally a high-energy workout that aims to improve your cardiovascular endurance.
-Workouts are typically set to fast-paced music that determine the pace and rhythm of your movements.
+Dance aerobics is a high-energy workout that aims to improve your cardiovascular endurance.
+Workouts are typically set to fast-paced music that determines the pace and rhythm of your movements.
 This approach to exercise helps optimize the amount of calories you burn by keeping your heart rate elevated throughout a session.
-Dance aerobics is therefore ideal if you are trying to lose weight and tone muscles.
-The various stepping and jumping movements can be enhanced by incorporating a stepper into your routine, and you can hold light dumbbells to make your arms and shoulder work harder.